ruuda/blog/posts/yaose-is-now-free-software.md

 break: now free
 date: 2011-11-14
 synopsis: I made my editor for Ogre script files available as free software.
+run-in: After a long time
 ---

-After a long time, in which I have had little time to work on Yaose, I decided that it would be better to make Yaose free software.
+After a long time in which I have had little time to work on Yaose, I decided that it would be better to make Yaose free software.
 This way, users do not have to wait for me.